Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-Constructors.md

 sharing: true
 footer: true
 subtitle: C++ By Example
 description: C++ By Example.
 Part 3 Smart Pointer Constructors.
-In this article we examine constructors that are often missed or overlooked.
-This article looks at the use cases for these constructors and explains why the added functionality provides a meaningful addition in relation to smart pointers.
+In this article, we examine constructors that are often missed or overlooked.
+This article looks at the use cases for these constructors and explains why the added functionality provides a meaningful addition to smart pointers.
 image: /images/post/post-4.png
 imageInfo:
     original:           https://unsplash.com/photos/wX2L8L-fGeA